 Deciding if Alcatraz Is Haunted

 With so many eyewitness accounts of strange happenings inside the walls of Alcatraz, it is difficult to discount all of them.
-When decades of ghostly reports are added together, the evidence seems to point to paranormal activity.
+When decades of ghostly reports are added together, the evidence seems to point to paranormal activity in the former prison.
 At the very least, something unexplained is taking place.
 If these stories pique your curiosity, Alcatraz is run as a park and is open to the public.
 You can make a reservation aboard one of the boats that take you to the island and see what you can experience when you get there.